bessagroup/CRATE/README.md

 - Installation **from source**:

     - CRATE can be installed directly by [git](https://git-scm.com/) cloning the [GitHub repository]() into a local directory:

         > git clone git@github.com:bessagroup/CRATE.git

-    - In this case, please note that (1) all the required Python package dependencies (e.g., NumPy, SciPy) must be installed manually and (2) CRATE's root directory must be added to sys.path before importing crate as:
+    - In this case, please note that (1) all the required third-party package dependencies (e.g., NumPy, SciPy) must be installed manually and (2) CRATE's root directory must be added to sys.path before importing crate as:

         ```python
         import sys
         # Add project directory to sys.path